Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Abstract

 \section{Abstract}

-Online lifelong learning enables agents to accumulate experience across interactions and continually improve on long-horizon tasks.
-However, existing methods typically treat retrieval from past experience as a passive operation, triggering it only at task initialization or after completing a step.
-Consequently, agents often fail to identify knowledge gaps during interaction and proactively retrieve the most useful experience for the current decision.
-To address this limitation, we present \method, an experience-driven lifelong learning framework for proactive retrieval over a structured experience base.
-We first introduce Experience-Enhanced Online Evolution (\evomethod), which enables continual improvement through both policy updates and memory refinement.
-The experience base organizes historical interactions into typed repositories, including factual memory, episodic memory, and behavioral skills, so that retrieval can provide both relevant evidence and actionable guidance.
-On top of this, we propose Proactive Reinforcement Learning-based Retrieval (\promethod), which models retrieval as an explicit policy action and learns when and what to retrieve via paired-branch process rewards.
-By comparing continuations from identical interaction prefixes with and without retrieval, \promethod\ provides step-level supervision for retrieval decisions, encouraging retrieval only when it leads to better task outcomes or higher efficiency.
-Experiments on SciWorld, AlfWorld, and StuLife show that \method\ consistently improves lifelong agent performance, achieving success rates of 73.50\% on SciWorld and 71.28\% on AlfWorld while substantially reducing retrieval overhead, and attains performance competitive with proprietary models on StuLife.
+Online lifelong learning agents must decide not only how to act but also when to consult prior experience to continually improve on long-horizon tasks.
+Existing methods typically retrieve memories passively, such as at task initialization or after each step, and therefore miss knowledge gaps that arise during interaction.
+We propose \textsc{ProactAgent}, an experience-driven lifelong learning framework for proactive retrieval over a structured Experience Base. \textsc{ProactAgent} continually improves through \textsc{ExpOnEvo}, which jointly updates policies and refines memory, organizing past interactions into factual, episodic, and skill repositories.
+It further introduces \textsc{ProactRL}, which treats retrieval as an explicit policy action and learns when and what to retrieve.
+By comparing paired continuations from identical interaction prefixes with and without retrieval, \textsc{ProactRL} provides step-level process rewards that encourage retrieval only when it improves task outcomes or efficiency.
+Experiments on SciWorld, AlfWorld, and StuLife show that \textsc{ProactAgent} consistently outperforms all baselines, achieving up to 32\% relative improvement in success rate and over 33\% reduction in interaction rounds.
+Our code will be publicly available at GitHub.